Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

 * ### Robots
-     I went to this site map to get a demo for the robots.txt https://en.ryte.com/
+     I went to this site map to get a demo for the robots.txt https://en.ryte.com/ I didn't know how to do this robots part as I couldnt not find any resources in time for this part

 * # Wireframes
     <details>